Best of Argentina Trip

 • Half-day city tour through Buenos Aires

 Next, we’ll move on to San Telmo, with its cobblestone streets and the oldest residential neighborhood, and then to La Boca where Buenos Aires turns colorful and tango is ever-present.
-Come walk Caminito street and dance with the locals.
+Come walk Caminito Street and dance with the locals.
 The next stop is the chic and aristocratic Recoleta, where the big palaces remind us why Buenos Aires is called the “Paris of the South”.

 • Dinner and tango show